ago109/predictive-forward-forward/README.md

 4. Python (version >=3.5)
 5. [Ngc-learn](https://github.com/ago109/ngc-learn) (Some modules responsible for generating images are dependent on ngc-learn)

+# Execution

+To reproduce results from our paper simply run

+1. bash src/run.sh (This will train model for K epochs)
+2. bash src/analyze.sh (This will evaluate model and reproduce plots)

 # Citations

 Please cite our paper if it is helpful in your work: